All prices and checkout are in $USD. Click in the top right corner to show prices in other currencies!

 day 7

-From Himeji Castle to Osaka: we are ready to taste the famous okonomiyaki
+From Himeji Castle to Osaka: let's taste the famous okonomiyaki

 history